RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/44-ACT.md

 <sup>41</sup> And falling into a place where two seas met, they ran the ship aground; and the forepart stuck fast, and remained unmoveable, but the hinder part was broken with the violence of the waves.
 <sup>42</sup> And the soldiers ’ counsel was to kill the prisoners, lest any of them should swim out, and escape.
 <sup>43</sup> But the centurion, willing to save Paul, kept them from [their] purpose; and commanded that they which could swim should cast [themselves] first [into the sea], and get to land:
-<sup>44</sup> And the rest, some on boards, and some on [broken pieces] of the ship .
+<sup>44</sup> And the rest, some on boards, and some on [broken pieces] of the ship.
 And so it came to pass, that they escaped all safe to land.
 ## Chapter 28

 <sup>1</sup> And when they were escaped, then they knew that the island was called Melita.